 Stuart Hall School depends upon the generosity of alumni, parents, grandparents, and friends who share in our vision to continually strengthen and advance our School.
 There are many opportunities to make an impact in a way that is important to you.
 We understand that the process of planning your estate can seem overwhelming, but it needn’t be difficult.
 Qualified and trusted professionals, such as your attorney and financial advisor, work with you and dedicated staff in Stuart Hall School’s Development Office.

 Furthermore, thanks to our partnership with the Episcopal Church Foundation (ECF), you and your advisors have access to a wide range of giving tools that are managed and invested by ECF with State Street Bank – the foremost institution for charitable asset management.

 The Reverend J. Lewis Gibbs, fondly known as “Papa Gibbs,” served as Chaplain of Stuart Hall School and Rector of Emmanuel Episcopal Church from 1919-1958.
 Today the Gibbs Society honors his legacy by recognizing individuals whose dedication and wise planning will strengthen Stuart Hall School for generations to come.

 We invite you to become a member of the J. Lewis Gibbs Legacy Society by making a planned gift of any amount to benefit Stuart Hall School.
 Furthermore, if you have already provided for Stuart Hall School in your estate plans, please let us know.
-We would be honored to include you amongst the ranks of those special donors who have made similar commitments.
+We would be honored to include you among the ranks of those special donors who have made similar commitments.

 Charitable remainder trusts are flexible and tax-wise vehicles that can provide you with income and create a generous remainder gift to Stuart Hall School.